Thursday December 22, 2016

 Remember, driving is a privilege, not a right.
 As a driver you must obey the rules of the road and that includes the rules pertaining to traffic stops.
 Here are some of the top questions Ontario Drivers have when it comes to a traffic stop:

 According to the Highway Traffic Act, a police officer has the right to pull you over at any time for any of the following four reasons:

 Failing to stop when pursued by a police officer carries a hefty fine, demerit points, and can even lead to imprisonment.

 It’s also important to remember, a police officer has the legal right to request a sobriety test if they suspect you have consumed drugs or alcohol.
-Many people incorrectly believe you can decline a sobriety test – this is not the case.
+Many people incorrectly believe you can decline a sobriety test without repercussions – this is not the case.